Types of Moths in the UK

 Common Clothes Moth (Tineola bisselliella)

-Another moth you may find in your home is the Common Clothes Moth.
-It has a smaller body—6 mm-8 mm—and the edges of the upper pairs have a “rugged” appearance.
+The Common Clothes Moth is small, beige with fringed wings.
+It has a smaller body 6 mm-8 mm and the edges of the upper pairs have a “rugged” appearance.
 Their larvae feed on fabrics and leave irregularly shaped holes.
+You can found it in homes, wardrobes, carpets.
+Common clothes moths can damage wool, silk, and other natural fabrics.

 Image by: David Short